markqvist/Reticulum/docs/source/interfaces.rst

     # Enable interface if you want use it!
     interface_enabled = True

-    # Allow transmit on interface.
-Setting
-    # this to false will create a listen-
-    # only interface.
-    outgoing = true

     # Serial port for the device
     port = /dev/ttyUSB0